Skip to Content

 How long can a snake go without food?

-A snake can typically last weeks to a few months without food, depending on its species, age, and environment.
+You’ll find most snakes can survive weeks to months without food, depending on their species and size.

 Why do snakes not eat for extended periods?